 Email Me the Recipe!

 - Made from Scratch.
 No canned soup or biscuit mix here, friends!
-While I’m certainly not opposed to shortcuts (like the storebought gnocchi in this Chicken and Gnocchi Soup), there’s something special about making soup from scratch (like Homemade Chicken Noodle Soup)—and it’s even more satisfying when you sit down to eat your first spoonful.
+While I’m certainly not opposed to shortcuts, there’s something special about making soup from scratch (like Homemade Chicken Noodle Soup)—and it’s even more satisfying when you sit down to eat your first spoonful.

 - Hearty and Filling.
 This chicken dumpling soup is a meal in itself (just like Sausage Tortellini Soup).
 Packed with chicken, vegetables, and dumplings, it’s a hearty dish that will leave you feeling full and satisfied.